mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case2_arpSpoofingAttack.md

 ##### Key Tactics, techniques, and procedures (TTP) of the attack

-Based on the attack detailed road map there will 4 TTP of the attack scenario :
+Based on the attack detailed road map there will 4 kinds TTP are included in the ARP spoofing attack scenario :

 **Remote Attack Control**

 - **Tactics** : Centralized Program Control
-- **Techniques** : Use A Command and Control (C2) system that enables attackers to manage and control compromised systems.
+- **Techniques** : Use a Red Team Command and Control (RTC2) system that enables attackers to manage and control compromised systems/nodes/devices.
-- **Procedures**: The red team attacker will remotely control the Malicious-Action-Programs through RTC2's web-UI, the attack control can be from any location of the internet.
+- **Procedures**: The red team attackers will remotely control the Malicious-Action-Programs through RTC2's web-UI/http-API, the attack control can be from any location of the internet.

 **Camouflage the Communication**

 - **Tactics** : Traffic Encryption and Obfuscation
-- **Techniques** : Using encryption algorithms to protect control messages and employing obfuscation methods to make the encrypted data more challenging to interpret.
+- **Techniques** : Using encryption algorithms to protect RTC2 control messages and employing obfuscation methods to make the encrypted data more challenging to be interpreted.
-- **Procedures :**To camouflage the communication, all interactions between the Malicious-Action-Programs and the Command and Control (C2) system will be disguised as standard HTTPS POST requests and responses.
+- **Procedures :**To camouflage the communication, all interactions between the Malicious-Action-Programs and the Command and Control (C2) system will be disguised as standard HTTPS POST requests and responses, the key control message will be encrypted via pre-set session key.
 Notably, the package size will be kept minimal (less than 1KB) to prevent triggering the firewall's alert mechanisms related to download/upload activities.

 **ARP Cache Poisoning**

-- **Tactic:** Manipulating ARP tables.
+- **Tactic:** Manipulating ARP Tables.
 - **Technique:** Sending forged ARP packets to associate the attacker's MAC address with the IP address of a target system, causing the ARP cache on other devices to be poisoned.
 - **Procedures** : Use Ettercap to broadcast the fake ARP message to the targeted operation room HMI host machine and the switch (router) of the supervision network to poisoning the ARP cache table of these 2 nodes to redirect the traffic between HMI host and switch/router to the attack launch machine.